ramabhadrarao/Attendance-Management-App-Admin-Faculty-version-I/README.md

 |**Faculty authentication**|**Faculty Dashboard**|**Navigation Drawer**|

 ## Note :
-Above I have Included only few screenshots , for detailed UI guide [Please Click here](FEATURE_SCREENSHOT.md)
+Above I have included only a few screenshots, for detailed UI guide [Please Click here](FEATURE_SCREENSHOT.md)

 ## Tools Used
 * [Android Studio](https://developer.android.com/studio) : Used as the Android developement environment.